fcortesbio/60-days-DSA/01-subarray_sums_and_range_queries/notes.md

 ## 📚 Concept 1: Sum of All Subarray Sums

 ### Problem Statement
-Given an integer array `A` of length `N`, find the sum of all subarray sums.
+Given an integer array $A$ of length $N$, find the sum of all subarray sums.

 **Definition:** A subarray is a contiguous part of an array obtained by deleting zero or more elements from either end.
 A subarray sum is the sum of all elements in that subarray.